 We’re delighted that you’re thinking of submitting a proposal to The Lead Developer London Call for Proposals.
 We hope the following guide helps you with your application.
 Before you submit, make sure to read the rest of this page so that you can understand more about our audience, what makes a successful submission, and about the kinds of topics that we cover.

-The CFP deadline is 13 January.
+The CFP deadline was 13 January.
 When you submit a talk, you’ll also have the opportunity to be considered for a Lead Dev Meetup.

 Not sure what to expect?
 Watch our video to hear from recent speakers, including Nick Means, Pat Kua, Clare Sudbery and Whitney O'Banner about their Lead Dev speaking experience and their top recommendations for you!